jharrilim/jharrilim.github.io/collections/_philosophy/a-causal-existence.md

 ### The Rebuttal

-The rebuttal here seems fairly simple:
+The rebuttal here is fairly simple at a high level:

 1. Reality isn't caused by external cause
 2. Reality must then have an internal cause or no cause